 After China, in the 16th Century, casting techniques were widespread in Europe.
 Abraham Darby, in 1707, patented the method of sand casting, a technique quite similar to the casting iron technique used today.

-The cast iron cookware saw a boom in the 18th and 19th centuries.
+Cast-iron cookware saw a boom in the 18th and 19th centuries.
 In his book, Adam Smith writes, ‘The Wealth of Nations,’ cast iron cookware was worth more than gold.

 However, the 20th Century saw a decline in cast iron cookware as aluminum gained popularity among the masses.